albertoivo/item-catalog-fullstacknd/README.md

 ## Requirements

+-   Python 3
--   Please read the [requirements file](requirements.txt) file for for more information or run the following command:
+-   Please read the [requirements file](./requirements.txt) file for more information and run the following command:
  -   `pip install -r requirements.txt`
 -   If you do not have `pip`, please install it by running the following commands:
  -   `curl https://bootstrap.pypa.io/get-pip.py -o get-pip.py`